natelandau/obsidian-metadata/README.md

 -   **Delete an inline tag**

 **Transpose Metadata**: Move metadata from inline to frontmatter or the reverse.
+When transposing to inline metadata, the `insert location` value in the config file will specify where in the note it will be inserted.

 -   **Transpose all metadata** - Moves all frontmatter to inline metadata, or the reverse
 -   **Transpose key** - Transposes a specific key and all it's values